 If you want any information on this site in an alternative format please email firstname.lastname@example.org with your details, and tell us what you need.
 If it’s easier, you can call the digital team on 020 7619 7100.

 To make things easier for screen reader users, all images in our site have alternative text that clearly describes what they show.

 Our links always use link text that makes sense out of context, so that what we're linking to is clear to everyone.

 All the video content embedded on this site or on our YouTube channel is available to watch with optional subtitles, also known as closed captions.
 If your browser doesn't support frames, you can read a written transcript of the film.

 We use YouTube for our videos because it's the most accessible way to present videos online that we know of, however, we cannot control the accessibility of YouTube video functionality.

 In some parts of our site, we display content that has been pulled in from social media sites such as Twitter and Facebook.
-These sites often restrict the ways in which content can be displayed, and sometimes this means it is not as accessible as we would like it to be.
-We try to keep these instances to a minimum and to provide alternative content.
+These sites often restrict the ways in which content can be displayed, and sometimes this means it is not as accessible as we would like.
+We try to keep these to a minimum and provide alternative content.

 This site uses cascading style sheets for visual layout.
 If your browser or browsing device does not support style sheets, the content of each page is designed to be still readable.